 Oftentimes, we feel like carrying all the comforts of our home when we are traveling.
 This leads to taking unnecessary items that had best been left home.
 Trails around Annapurna, Everest Base Camp, and almost all destinations are well facilitated with lodges providing proper food, bed, and blankets.
-These routes are well trailed by locals as well as foreigners; most of the trek is just walking!
-However, if you plan to go higher than 4,000m, you should get some feather or wool to keep you warm.
+These routes are well-trailed by locals as well as foreigners; most of the trek is just walking!
+However, if you plan to go higher than 4,000m, you should get some feathers or wool to keep you warm.
 If you are going for a trek and not an expedition or peak climbing, you can shed a lot of weight from your backpack.

 Here is a Basic Guide on what to Carry on your normal Trek to the Himalayas.

 A comfortable backpack big enough to hold all your belongings preferably with multiple compartments would save you from a lot of hassle in the journey.
 Don’t forget the rain cover as it may get rainy even during a dry season.
 Also, a light bag to carry food, water, and other basic items during a hike would serve a good purpose.

 The basic rule is to avoid cotton and dress in something that dries quickly.
 Dress in layers, as this is going to help you adjust properly to the weather conditions.
 Besides your regular t-shirts, don’t forget to take long sleeve shirts to prevent your skin from burning as the sun’s rays have a really strong effect in higher altitudes.
 Bodywarmers, wind and water stopper jacket and pants, cap and head warmer, gloves, shorts, underwear, socks, and towels are basic clothing you should need.

 A pair of well-broken hiking shoes preferably waterproof is the greatest asset for a comfortable journey.
 A pair of light slippers should serve the purpose of easing your feet while resting in the lodge.

 Food and drinks: